Is our desire to treat our dogs what we treat ourselves getting out of control?

-This was a big wake up call for me and therefore I am here to share 3 friendly tips I have recently put into practice to combat my constant need to treat Narla what I treat myself.
+This was a big wake up call for me.
+Therefore, I am here to share 3 friendly tips I have recently put into practice.
+These tips will help combat the constant need to treat Narla what I treat myself:

-I think we often forget there are several ways to make our fury friends happy and they don’t always have to involve food.
+I think we often forget there are several ways to make our furry friends happy.
+They don’t always have to involve food.
 Have you ever thought that your dog loves the sight of you picking up his favourite tennis ball just as much as he loves watching you snack on chips?
 Or have we forgotten the uncontrollable excitement created in our dogs minds when we mention the W (walk) word.
-My first handy tip would be to swap the food for something else they love – like playing with a ball in the backyard, going for a walk or having their doggy pal over for an afternoon zoom around the backyard.
+My first handy tip would be to swap the food for something else they love.
+Like playing with a ball in the backyard, going for a walk or having their doggy pal over for an afternoon zoom around the backyard.
 Not only will this benefit them and their happiness but also you’ll be up and moving more yourself.

 If telling ourselves to stop snacking all the time wasn’t hard enough, I’m now going to get you to try that same discipline with your dog.
-I know it seems almost impossible doesn’t it?
-However, I’m not saying the treats have to stop altogether (and I’ll get to that next) but just remember that treats should only make up 10% of your dogs diet and therefore sometimes, no matter how cute they are and how much we love them, we must learn to say no.
+I know it seems almost impossible, doesn’t it?
+However, I’m not saying the treats have to stop altogether (and I’ll get to that next).
+But just remember that treats should only make up 10% of your dogs.
+Sometimes, no matter how cute they are and how much we love them, we must learn to say no.

-in some super nutritious and delicious treats (that will save you guilt and
+Tip #3: Invest in some super nutritious and delicious treats (that will save you guilt and money too)

 Did you enjoy reading this post?
 Help us spread the word by sharing with a friend who might enjoy it.